datavis-tech/reactive-function/README.md

 <a name="next-frame" href="#next-frame">#</a> ReactiveFunction.<b>nextFrame</b>(<i>callback</i>)

-Queues the given function to execute on the next animation frame.
+Schedules the given function to execute on the next animation frame or next tick.
 This is a simple polyfill for `[requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)` that falls back to `[setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout)`.
 The main reason for having this is for use in the [tests](https://github.com/datavis-tech/reactive-function/blob/master/test.js), which run in a Node.js environment where `requestAnimationFrame` is not available.
+Automatic digests are debounced against this function.

 ## Related Work